How to decide if this type of credit is right for you

 - If your plans change once you’ve already secured a HELOC, that’s OK.
 Typically, you can use the credit line as you wish without seeking approval from your lender, unlike other loan types.

 - Types of credit and payment history are two components used to calculate your credit score.
-Adding a HELOC to your credit history and making on-time payments can boost your score.
+Adding a HELOC to your credit history and making on-time payments may positively impact your score.

-- Typically, this revolving credit line comes with an adjustable interest rate, which can be a risk if the rate increases greatly before you’ve repaid the balance.
+- Typically, this revolving credit line comes with an adjustable interest rate, which may be a risk if the rate increases greatly before you’ve repaid the balance.

-- Your house is used as collateral to secure a HELOC, so if you fail to make payments, the lender can seize your home.
+- Your house is used as collateral to secure a HELOC, so if you fail to make payments, the lender may seize your home.

 - Lenders have the ability to reduce or freeze your credit limit at any time due to the housing market’s effect on your home’s value.

-- During the draw period, you’re only required to pay back interest, but once that period ends, you must start paying back principal as well, which could skyrocket your payment if you’re not prepared.
+- During the draw period, you’re only required to pay back interest, but once that period ends, you must start paying back principal as well, which may cause a big jump in your payments.

 - You may have to pay fees when securing a HELOC, including appraisal fees, attorney fees, title search fees, annual fees, among others.
 Consult with your lender to prepare for any upfront charges.

-HELOCs are a great option if you have sufficient equity in your home and you’re disciplined with payments, but always remember your home is at risk with this type of credit.
+HELOCs are a great option if you have sufficient equity in your home and you’re disciplined with payments.
 Consider your financial habits and your goals before applying for a HELOC.
 If you’re still feeling lost, learn more in this blog or send a message to our consumer lending team, and we can help you decide on the next step for you and your family!